 And for eating out, you couldn’t be better placed - there are dozens of great cafés and restaurants within strolling range.
 There's even a café in the building, from which you can order breakfast, lunch and dinner.
 If you fancy rubbing shoulders with the local intelligentsia head for El Gallo Azul.
 It’s housed within an opulent belle époque edifice that was given to the town by the Domecq family, and is a great place for a pre-dinner drink and a plate of the finest Iberian ham.
 A little less snazzy but steeped in local flavour, Cruzblanca is another excellent choice for a tapas-style meal, with daily specials chalked up on blackboards and tables spilling out into the leafy Plaza de la Yerba.
 For finer dining check out Reino de León Gastrobar - the name says all - whilst new-kid-on-the-block Las Cuadras is at the top of the town’s creative tapas league.

 This is a comfy, relaxing and centrally located base from which to explore the delights of Jerez.
 The old city is child-friendly and car-free.
-Although Apartment 43 wasn’t set up with younger kids in mind – there's a steep, open-sided staircase so the owners recommend children of below toddling age or school-age – but there’s plenty of space and the apartment can comfortably sleep up to 4 + a baby.
+Apartment 43 wasn’t set up with younger kids in mind – there's a steep, open-sided staircase – so the owners recommend children of below toddling age or over 10s – but there’s plenty of space and the apartment can comfortably sleep up to 4 + a baby.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)

 The rooms can be flexibly configured according to the shape and size of your family.
-The mezzanine king can be split into 2 single beds for older children, or you could sleep here yourselves and pop kids plus a baby cot in the downstairs double bedroom, which has black-out curtains.
+The mezzanine king can be split into 2 single beds for older children, or you could sleep here yourselves and pop pre-teens and teens plus a baby cot in the downstairs double bedroom, which has black-out curtains.
 The downstairs bathroom has a tub

 Remember baby and child equipment may be limited or need pre-booking